tldr-pages/tldr/pages/osx/postalias.md

 > creates or updates postfix alias databses
 > More information: <https://manned.org/postalias.1>.

-- Config dir: read the main configuration file in the named directory:
+- Config dir read the main configuration file in the named directory:

 `postalias -c `